-Our first performance study consisted of analyzing the memory requirements at the active nodes.
-We measured the memory required to store the code associated with RMANP capsules and the memory required to store the state information associated with the RMANP session.
+Our first performance study has consisted of analysing the memory requirements at the active nodes.
+We have measured the memory required to store the code associated to RMANP capsules and the memory required to store the state information associated to the RMANP session.
 Table 2 shows the byte-code sizes for RMANP capsules.
 The table presents the three capsule groups, and also the byte-code size of auxiliary objects shared by the capsules.
-As a reference value, the TCP object code in a Linux kernel v.
-2.0.3 is 42,392 bytes.
+As a reference value, the TCP object code in a Linux-kernel version 2.0.3 is 42,392 bytes.

 Notice that each capsule group will only be loaded at an active node when required.
 For example, the retransmission capsule group will not be loaded at active nodes where no NACKs are being processed.
-These performance implications were taken into account during the design of RMANP (e.g., for the definition of two different capsules for data and retransmission, in spite of them both having the same fields).
+These performance implications were taken into account during the design of RMANP (e.g. for the definition of two different capsules for data and retransmission, in spite of them both having the same fields).